The theology company logo

 Thursday 13 November 2008

-page xxix 'As we know the archive of ancient tests was largely lost, for example, when an angry mob of Christians destroyed the greatest library of the classical world at Alexandria at the end of the third century AD,' Library of Alexandria - Wikipedia
+Critchley page xxix: 'As we know, the archive of ancient texts was largely lost, for example, when an angry mob of Christians destroyed the greatest library of the classical world at Alexandria at the end of the third century AD.'

-Expansion of universe = serial --> parallel; time division multiplexing of universal process (universal string of processes) to give many parallel processes = parallel lives of all the personalities in the universe.
+Expansion of Universe = serial --> parallel; time division multiplexing of universal process (universal string of processes) to give many parallel processes = parallel lives of all the personalities of the Universe

 Superpositions are sets of possibilities that exist in a space which can only be observed serially.
-So viewed as a space there sentences are superpositions of symbols that are to be read serially.
-So a spacelike slice of memory is a superposition which can b 'read' in many different orders only a subset of which make sense.
-Of all the possible orderings of the letters in this paragraph
+So viewed as a space these sentences are superpositions of symbols that are to be read serially.
+So a spacelike slice of memory is a superpositions which can be read in many different orders only a subset of which make sense, Of all the possible orderings of the letters in this paragraph

 [page 157]

-only a subset carry any sense and an even smaller subset carry the meaning I wish to convey.
-Mathematics (and formalism in general) is a set of superpositions, [whereas] every local reality if a sequence of events.
-As relativity shows, the ordering of non-local sequences of events depends upon the relative states of motion [and position] of events and observers.
+only a subset carry any sense, and an even smaller subset carry the meaning I wish to convey.
+Mathematics (and formalism in general) is a set of superpositions whither every local reality is a sequence of events, As relativity shows, the ordering of non-local sequences of events depends on the relative states of motion of events and observers.

-Aquinas' definition of eternity 'tota simul'' cannot be realized but is simply an abstract formal constraint like a superposition which can only be realized as a sequence of time ordered states like life as we experience it.
-Aquinas 45
+Aquinas' definition of eternity 'tota simul' cannot be realized but is simply an abstract formal construct like a superposition which can only be realized as a sequence of time ordered slices like life as we experience it.

-The universe creates space (increases entropy) by communication insofar as communication between two states is the tensor product of those states.
-Although engineers may think entropy increases gratuitously (perhaps to thwart their efforts to create reversible processes that conserve entropy and so maximize 'efficiency; of energy conversion), in fact the increase of entropy requires the discovery of protocols that mediate successful communication.
-The mathematics of quantum mechanics models this as the discovery of commutating matrices, ie matrices which share 'principal axes', eigenvalues or alphabets.
-The information yielded when a common basis for communication is founded is encoded s eigenvalues.
+The Universe creates space (increases entropy) by communication insofar asa communication between two states is the tensor product of those states.
+Although engineers may think entropy increases gratuitously (perhaps to thwart their efforts to create reversible processes that conserve entropy and so maximize 'efficiency' of energy conversion), in fact the increase of entropy requires the discovery of protocols that mediate successful communication, The mathematics of quantum mechanics models this as the discovery of commutating matrices, ie matrices which share 'principal axes', eigenvectors or alphabets.
+The information yielded when a common basis for communication is founded is

 Saturday 15 November 2008